 When I click the shutter I am not taking a photograph, but making a photograph.
 As an artist, I'll work on my images until they reflect the essence of the moment that I witnessed and wanted to communicate.

 Maybe, just maybe, while looking at my photographs, you too will be able to experience that emotion, as though, you were there with me, looking over my shoulder and saying as silently as I did when I took the shot, “wow, look at that".

-I have been photographs since grandfather gave me my first camera - a Kodak Pony.
-I learned photography hands-on and spent many hours in the darkroom, coming out into the light and always smelling like rotten-eggs; Now I use a digital darkroom.
-My camera of choice is Nikon.
-I exhibit at non-juried and juried events through out the year.
-Please check my show schedule for the venue and date.
+I have been making photographs since my grandfather gave me my first camera - a Kodak Pony.
+I learned photography hands-on and spent many hours in the darkroom, coming out into the light and always smelling like rotten-eggs.
+Now I use a digital darkroom.
+In the past I have used a Konica, Kowa SETR, and Olympus SLR cameras; now I shoot with a Nikon DSLR.